Summer Shakespeare FAQ

-At 6:00pm, vendors open and Talking Shakespeare begins.
-Pre-show entertainment begins at 6:30pm.
-The performance begins at 7:30pm.
+At 5:45pm, vendors open and Talking Shakespeare begins.
+Pre-show entertainment begins at 6:00pm.
+The performance begins at 7:00pm.
 For best seating, arrive at least an hour before curtain, and bring a blanket or lawn chair.
 Blankets are allowed closest to the stage.
-Lawn chairs are allowed behind the blanket area, and benches and bleacher seating are available in the rear.
+Lawn chairs are allowed behind the blanket area, and bleacher seating is available in the rear.

 Where do I park?

 There is a parking garage available at 8 oneC1TY BLVD, directly underneath the main building that’s next to The Yard.
 This garage is easily accessible with an elevator up to the ground level.
 There are also outdoor lots and street parking available.
 Royal Package guests will have reserved parking in the garage.
 You can also order a Lyft ride at a discount!